-PERS has implemented GASB Statement No. 87, Leases, resulting in the capitalization of leases in excess of \$100,000 as a right-to-use asset and a lease liability for the present value of the lease payments.
+As of July 1, 2022, PERS has implemented GASB Statement No. 96, Subscription-Based Information Technology Arrangements, resulting in the capitalization of subscription software assets in excess of \$100,000 as right-to-use software subscription assets and a software subscription liability for the present value of the software subscription payments.
 The asset and liability are reported on the Statement of Fiduciary Net Position.